ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

      - logical
      - .false.
    * - restart_interval
-     - frequency to output restart file or forecast hours to restart out restart file
+     - frequency to output restart file or forecast hours to write out restart file
      - integer
-     - 0 (0: write restart file at the end of integrationi; 12, -1: write out restart every 12 hours; 12 24 write out restart files at fh=12 and 24)
+     - 0 (0: write restart file at the end of integration; 12, -1: write out restart every 12 hours; 12 24 write out restart files at fh=12 and 24)
    * - atm_coupling_interval_sec
      - fast coupling interval in seconds for atmosphere
      - real(8)